Nachtfeuer/covid19/README.md

-Also I have used the RSS feed from RKI I always have been seeing the snapshot of the day only and I were interested to the see the development from the past weeks and months until now for my own country.
+Also I have used the RSS feed from RKI I always have been seeing the snapshot of the day only and I were interested to the see the development from the past weeks and months until now for my own country (as default).

 The final result looks like this (depending on the options you have choosen):